dEAduction/dEAduction/CONTRIBUTING_V2.md

-# CONTRIBUTING.md
+# Contributing to d∃∀duction (`CONTRIBUTING.md`)

 Hello and welcome!
 Contributing to d∃∀duction is the best way to help d∃∀duction.
-We are a small team, we don't know what we're doing. d∃∀duction is a free software (see [Annex A]()): everybody has access to the code-base and can participate!
+We are a small team, we don't know what we're doing. d∃∀duction is a free software  &#x1F534;**TODO** (lien free software): everybody has access to the code-base and can participate!
 This document tells you what you can do to help and how you can do it.

 # Get started